What is IKMF Krav Maga

 civilians, enforcement and military in the world.

-Krav Maga (Contact Combat) is a defensive tactics system, and is aimed at teaching practical and realistic self-defense, rather than it being a method for sparring against a person with the same background, as is the case with many martial arts systems.
+Krav Maga (translation: Contact Combat) is a defensive tactics system, and is aimed at teaching practical and realistic self-defense, rather than it being a method for sparring against a person with the same background, as is the case with many martial arts systems.
 Krav Maga is a tool for survival, not just a means for technically drilling different exercises.
 We therefore focus on the nature of confrontations in the real world, the conditions in which they occur, and the various methods for preventing and dealing with such situations.

 How you Progress